wmerfalen/tdm/src/doc/builder-features.md

 # Inventory of features

+# 2020-12-17 Forge Engine
+	- The Forge Engine is the portion of TDMUD that powers the randomized loot system
+		- Randomized loot means thousands of unique items
+		- Special items with very little randomization (think Diablo 2's Unique item types)
+		- An ever-growing list of nerfs/buffs/resists

+# NEED TO FINISH:
+	- checkout mobs/roam-zone branch and finish that stuff

 # Cobalt FOB area scripts
 	- source file: lib/js/profiles/far.js
 	- As of 2020-12-17, the south eastern portion of the FOB has been written.
 (Level 1)